Founding Co-Artistic Director, Speech of Fire Theatre Company

 For its 2016 production, SSC engaged Lauren's husband, long-time SSC actor and board member Michael Downey, to direct Much Ado About Nothing, and together Michael (as director and text coach) and Lauren (as producer, costume/set/sound designer, and text coach) took the company in a new direction, utilizing music, continuous action, minimal set, an "Elizabethan" costume style, energetic pacing, use of direct address to the audience, actor play and improvisation during rehearsals, and a focus on the ensemble as a whole, to create a joyful and celebratory production that was very popular with audiences and permanently changed the company's style.

-Back in Seoul, Lauren both directed and produced King Lear, and again designed the costumes, set, and sound, incorporating elements of Korean traditional music, movement, and clothing into the production.
-When the English-language theatre community in Seoul lost its only lighting designer, Lauren learned about lighting design online and designed the lighting herself, gathering together a group of actors interested in developing lighting skills to assist in the hanging and focusing of lights, and sharing lighting design resources with the group in hopes that the expat theatre community would never be without lighting expertise in future.
+Back in Seoul, Lauren directed and produced King Lear, and again designed the costumes, set, and sound, incorporating elements of Korean traditional music, movement, and clothing into the production.
+When the very transient English-language theatre community in Seoul lost its only lighting designer, Lauren began learning about lighting design and designed the lighting herself, gathering together a group of actors interested in developing lighting skills to assist in the hanging and focusing of lights, and sharing lighting design resources with the group in hopes that the expat theatre community would never be without lighting expertise in future.

 In the Autumn of 2019, Lauren transitioned out of her artistic directorship of Seoul Shakespeare Company, passing the company on to its next leaders so it can continue to serve the Seoul community while she and Michael focus on a new life phase: preparing to move out of Korea to develop their careers as actors, directors, producers, and teachers of Shakespeare in a more permanent location.
 Their newly-formed theatre company, Speech of Fire, focuses on offering acting classes to the public and developing small-scale shows that can tour and travel in the future, and they hope to develop into a larger Shakespeare company eventually after settling into a new permanent home.